supertokens/docs/auth-react/docs/session/session-auth.md

 };
 ```

-### Act on session expired
+### Respond to session expiry
 If you pass function as `onSessionExpired` prop, it will be called whenever session expires.
 **When session expires this will prevent `SessionContext` from updating**.
 This means you can still display the UI for authenticated user.
-Once you're done,
-you should redirect back to login screen.

 Example:
 ```tsx